celo-org/docs/docs/developer-resources/testnet-wallet.md

 description: How to create and fund testnet wallets to use for developing Celo dApps.
 ---

-# MetaMask Testnet Wallet
+# Testnet Wallets

-How to create and fund a MetaMas testnet wallet to use for developing Celo dApps.
+How to create and fund a testnet wallets to use for developing Celo dApps.

 ---